-Family Nurse Practitioner (M.S. with D.N.P. option)
+Family Nurse Practitioner (M.S.)

 Provide patient-focused primary care to individuals and families across the lifespan with a special focus on serving the healthcare needs of rural and under-served populations.

 Family Nurse Practitioners assess patients, order and interpret diagnostic tests, establish diagnoses and initiate and manage treatment plans, including prescribing medications.
 At UND you will spend clinical time in both primary and specialty care settings learning to provide high quality acute, chronic, and preventive care to patients across the lifespan.
-Students also have the opportunity to continue enrollment after receiving a master’s degree to complete the DNP.

 - Program type: